d1vshar/d1vshar/README.md

 :sparkling_heart: Kotlin: I've been using Java for a while and Kotlin just feels like a natural upgrade.
 Enjoying it.

-:floppy_disk: HTML5 / CSS3: CSS is not easy.
-No further arguments.
+:floppy_disk: HTML5 / CSS3 / React: Sometimes CSS hurts.

-:cloud: JavaScript: This one is probably going to take few years.
+:cloud: Cloud: Scale on all sides.

-:boom: React: Yeah.
+:boom: Algorithms: Yeah.

 :computer: Operating Systems: Reading through Modern Operating Systems by Andrew S. Tanenbaum and Herbert Bos.